jvanbruegge/adcs_plot/README.md

 ## Step 3: First implementation

-As we hold to the golden rule of optimization - never optimize prematurely - we just write a [first version](https://github.com/jvanbruegge/adcs_plot/tree/f8f0707957af305c682c7cc1cef251f1df9d427d).
-Let's take a look at it, we have four interesting files:
+As we hold on to the golden rule of optimization - never optimize prematurely - we'll just write a [first version](https://github.com/jvanbruegge/adcs_plot/tree/f8f0707957af305c682c7cc1cef251f1df9d427d).
+Let's take a look at it, we have three interesting files:
 ```
-app.tsx - This is basicly the same as the in the scaffold, so I won't cover it deeper
 graph.tsx
 graphs.tsx
 websocketDriver.ts